 Those whose names are written in the Book of Life are identified by God as those who have faith and patience.
 In other words, they believe God, and because they trust God, they have patience.
 The patience reveals the trust.
 The patience reveals that the faith is more than saying, “I believe in Jesus Christ.”
 So those whose names are written in the Book of Life will be persevering through whatever it is that the beast is going to do.

 Now because they do not believe and obey, they lack understanding.
 See, “A good understanding have all they that do His commandments.”
-Jesus said that if you are going to believe the doctrine, obey it.
-(John 7:17.)
+Jesus said that if you are going to believe the doctrine, obey it (John 7:17).
 Because they do not believe and obey, they lack understanding, and therefore are confused.
 They keep coming around to the same things again; therefore they are of the world.
-Now those who do not believe, are opposed to God, and their loyalties lie with the world.
+Those who do not believe are opposed to God and their loyalties lie with the world.
 They side with the world, even though they talk about God.
-Now let us really put a nail in this thing.
+Now, let us really put a nail in this thing.

-Now these others are going to shape their lives around the carnally appealing and attractive; a powerful persuasion; a carnal persuasion to go in this direction that everybody will be united in; everybody will have the same doctrine; everybody will have the same god; and that god is going to be the beast.
+Now these others are going to shape their lives around the carnally appealing and attractive; a powerful persuasion; a carnal persuasion to go in this direction that everybody will be united in.
+Everybody will have the same doctrine, everybody will have the same god, and that god is going to be the beast.
 Their doctrines are going to be the doctrines of the false prophet whom the beast is using in order to get people behind him.

 At the end, they are going to be briefly united in a false religion that may even carry the name Christian.
 I do not know, but I would imagine that it probably will carry the name Christian.
 Unfortunately, the Bible shows that it is in opposition to God, so please do not be lured into taking up with them religiously on the basis of surface evaluations, because it is a dead end for you for sure.